trilobite-poetry/trilobite-poetry.github.io/issues/_current/pieper.md

 ---

 Now you.
-You could pretend this was your own voice over your reflection.
+You could pretend this was your own voice over all of our reflections.

 ---